Retaining new talent begins with choosing the right candidate.

 Set Realistic Expectations

 It’s easy to ‘sell’ the best parts of a job during the recruitment process and overlook the reality and challenges of a role.
-Any candidate needs to have a clear understanding of what a new role entails and the expectations that will be placed on them before they make a decisions.
+Any candidate needs to have a clear understanding of what a new role entails and the expectations that will be placed on them before they make a decision.
 There is nothing more disappointing than walking in on your first day to find a job that bears little resemblance to the role you expected.
 It can see highly skilled talent disappear, fast.

 Never Select the Best of The Worst

 Many industries are suffering from skills shortages.
 It can be really tough to attract the talent you need.
 But that should never mean you choose the best of the worst.
 It will only cause a bigger headache down the line.
 If you’re struggling to fill a key role, take a step back.
 Think about how you could reorganise your search.
 Or reach out to talent partners and suppliers to help you cast your net a little further.
-Kelly Project Resourcing provides bespoke talent services designed to offer support wherever and whenever you need it most.
+Kelly OCG's Project RPO provides bespoke talent services designed to offer support wherever and whenever you need it most.
 Our sourcing and engagement experts can help you discover the best talent around.

 Have a Clear Onboarding Process